‘A startup is a company designed to grow fast’- Paul Graham (Founder, Y Combinator)

 Click-through rate is defined as the number of unique clicks divided by the total delivered.

 This means your message is not properly targeted.
 Try to improve the copy.
 Check whether the relevance of the content to the segment of the audience.
 Making your Call to Action explicit and clearly visible also makes a huge impact on CTR.
+(To know more about email calls to action read this).

 This is the ratio of unsubscriptions to the total number of emails delivered.